Pinnacle Sports Review

 Pinnacle were the first mainstream bookmaker to start offering a proper suite of eSports odds, starting in 2010, and have since laid over 1 million eSports bets.
 Pinnacle’s business model is based upon having the most accurate betting markets, operating at low margins and accepting high volume bets.
 Their betting limits on eSports are unrivalled and they welcome arbitrage betting, and will not restrict winners or sharp bettors, instead choosing to use their bets to move their lines.
 Pinnacle does this as they are confident in their traders ability to set accurate lines, and are confident that they can lay sufficient volumes of bets to support such a low margin.
 Unlike betting exchanges such as Betfair, they don’t apply a premium charge to winners, so they can truly say that winners are welcome at Pinnacle.

-In order to follow such an aggressive pricing strategy, Pinnacle looks to cut operating costs in all areas, with the one affecting customers most being that they do not offer any welcome bonus or free bets, aside from in their casino where players are given 0.3% of their turnover back as cash.
+In order to follow such an aggressive pricing strategy, Pinnacle looks to cut operating costs in all areas, with the one affecting customers most being that they do not offer any welcome bonus or free bets.
 Click here to sign up with Pinnacle.

 Reputation and Reliability: